brson/brson.github.com/_posts/2013-01-16-emulating-try-finally-in-rust.md

 tags: [rust]
 ---

-Sometimes you need to run a little bit of code come hell or high water.
-In Rust's case `fail` is 'high water'.
-Or maybe `fail` is 'hell'.
-Sometimes you need to run a little bit of code come `fail`.
+Over the last week I started writing some new runtime code in Rust, with the ultimate goal of rewriting the scheduler in Rust (it is currently C++), and in the process I had to deal with a number of failure scenarios.
+The difficulty of doing so was giving me the blues.

+TODO

-If you were a Gopher you might write `defer always_run_this_function()`, and if you were Javan then:
+In Go you might write `defer always_run_this_function()`, or in Java `try` then `finally`:

      try {
          do_some_fallible_work();